cortoproject/script-spec/README.md

     // Rotors is a child of my_drone
     Rotors {
-        // The Rotor instances are childs of Rotor Rotor FrontLeft (rpm: 8000)
+        // The Rotor instances are children of Rotors Rotor FrontLeft (rpm: 8000)
         Rotor FrontRight (rpm: 8000)
         Rotor BackLeft (rpm: 8000)